AlvaroSolana/DQN_RAT_Selection/README.md

 ## 📬 Contact

 Developed by Álvaro Solana Lambán for his Telecommunications BSc Thesis.
-For questions, reach out via LinkedIn or check the thesis report included in the repository
+For questions, reach out via LinkedIn or check the thesis report included in the repository.